ArtemGr/bounty/notes/my-net.md

+☐ Write a couple of components and see how can we plug them together
+→ ☐ VSCode autocompletion
+→ ☐ AI Dungeon
+→ ☐ ObservableHQ interface
+→ ☐ klines server

+☐ Experiment with gathering notes and folksonomies
+→ ☐ Long tail
+→ ☐ City map

 ## ideas around the “my net” toolbox

 * Offline-first.
 The code (application, toolbox) should help me with networks (clients, developers, providers, products) even without the internet.
 The information I enter should be useful first and foremost to myself.
 That way, if I decide to share it, the information will be truthful and hence also the information I'm getting from others.
 (Compatible with [Syntropy](https://youtu.be/gSPNRu4ZPvE), the argoforestry metaphor?)

 * Reuse.
 The code should add what's missing.
 If something is already implemented (job and bounty sites, markets, social networks) we should plug into the existing system, provide an added Value for them.
 For example, Upwork and GitHub already track the open source and private engagements, we can add combined statistics and graphics for them.
+🧧 One application of offline-first and reuse is to be able to export the information into an archive and post it as a conventional forum attachment, or send with email, etc.

 * Anonymous.
 If we share our notes or folksonomies, they should conflict not with our long-term engagements.
 [Outing a Munchausen can be a career ending move](https://youtu.be/UkMC_pz0eaM), for example.
 The code should allow us to share such information without such risks.
 On the other hand, there should be limits on spam and slander.
 Let's enumerate some possible conflicts.